prjemian/hklpy2/docs/source/glossary.rst

   Connects a *diffractometer* with  a |solver| library and one of its *geometries*.

+:orientation: Positioning of a crystalline sample's atomic planes (identified by a set of *pseudos*) within the laboratory reference frame (described by the *reals*).
 :pseudo: Reciprocal-space axis, such as :math:`h`, :math:`k`, and :math:`l`.
   The engineering units (rarely examined for crystalline work) are reciprocal of the *wavelength* units.